apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 ```

 > Note: You have to take care to _resume_ the continuation _exactly once_.
-> Resuming a checked continuation will cause an expected crash, guarding you from undefined behavior.
+> Resuming a checked continuation more than once will cause an expected crash, guarding you from undefined behavior.

 With an asynchronous version, there is no longer any ambiguity.
 After the function has completed, execution will always resume in the same